MicrosoftDocs/quantum-docs/articles/qsharp-overview.md

 - **Respects the laws of physics:** Q# and quantum algorithms follow the rules of quantum physics.
 For example, you can't directly copy or access the qubit state in Q#.

 > [!NOTE]
 > You can use Q# by itself or with Python in various IDEs.
-For more information, see [Different ways to work with Q#](xref:microsoft.quantum.qsharp-ways-to-work).
+For more information, see [Different ways to run Q# programs](xref:microsoft.quantum.qsharp-ways-to-work).

 ## Structure of a Q# program